Alyse Perez de Pedilla – 15th August 1355

 ‘What are they telling you?’

 ‘That they support the Prince’s family but they want to be involved in the governance of their own lands.
 That the various seneschals of Aquitaine have gradually moved to a method of governance which excludes them, the citizens of Aquitaine from the decision-making processes.
 The seneschals govern as if they were an occupying force, involving only other English in their core administration.
 The people I have been talking to want to have a say in the formation of laws and the enforcement of laws.
-You know that is exactly what have learned in my studies of democracy.
+You know that is exactly what I have learned in my studies of democracy.
 Someone ought to listen to them.’

-‘Oh!’Piers sighed.
+‘Oh!’Piers raised his eyebrows.
 ‘Serious stuff.’
 Well, you spend a lot of time with the Prince, just tell him.

 ‘Do you think I could?’
-I mean really I am a nobody, I am pretending to be somebody, would he listen to me?’
+I mean really, I am a nobody, I am pretending to be somebody, would he listen to me?’